salusai/mastrogpt-training/lessons/4-assistant.md

 # A History class

--How to store the state in REDIS
+- How to store the state in REDIS
-   - generating an unique key for storing a state
+   - generate an unique key for storing a state
    - expiring this key in one day
 ```python
 key = prefix+"assistant:"+str(uuid.uuid4())
 rd.expire(key, 86400)
 ```
-   - storing and recoveing this ID in the `state` field
+   - store and recover this ID in the `state` field

 `
 !code packages/assistant/stateful/history.py